Perinatal Substance Use Disorder: Focus on Postpartum Period

 CA: The Board of Behavioral Sciences has deferred CE course approvals to APA and ASWB for its licensees.
 See those approvals under Psychologists and Social Workers.

-Other States: If your state is not specifically listed, nearly all state Counselor and MFT boards accept either APA or ASWB approval, or are reciprocal with other state licensing board approvals, such as those listed below.
+Other States: If your state is not specifically listed, nearly all state Counselor and MFT boards accept either APA or ASWB approval, or are reciprocal with other state licensing board approvals.
 Check with your board to be sure.

 A certificate of attendance will be provided to learners upon completion of activity requirements, enabling participants to register with licensing boards or associations that have not been preapproved for credits.
 To apply for credit types not listed above, participants should use the procedure established by the specific organization from which they wish to obtain credit.